A Level Physics

 Of all the sciences, Physics is the one with the greatest variety of career pathways.
 Physicists end up doing many different and varied jobs.
 As well as academic research physicists work in structural engineering, the armed forces, electrical engineering, computing, finance, media, commerce, theatre, logistics and management, medicine, sport and leisure, education, environmental concerns and health care.

 Grade 6-5 and above from GCSE Combined Science or grade 6 and above from GCSE Physics.
-Students must have a strong performance in Maths at GCSE and many students will follow A-Level Maths to support the course content.
+Students must have a grade 6 in Maths at GCSE and many students will follow A-Level Maths to support the course content.

 Mr Stuart Keene